Chinese New Year plant & interior guide

 “Furthermore, the snake plant also does not have a good reputation in feng shui mostly due to its shape and form.
 They resemble flames of the fire element which, when used in the wrong place at home, can bring misfortune in various forms.”

 You should also remove any unhealthy or dying plants from feng shui interiors since they are seen to represent death.
-Artificial plants are a good alternative to real plants for those looking to incorporate good feng shui in their homes as they promise vibrancy all year round, helping you to the negative connotations associated with dying plants and flowers.
+Artificial plants are a good alternative to real plants for those looking to incorporate good feng shui in their homes as they promise vibrancy all year round, helping you to remove the negative connotations associated with dying plants and flowers.
 They are especially useful for areas of your home that are lacking in natural light.

 As we enter Chinese New Year, making some simple changes to your home by incorporating feng shui principles is a great way to encourage positive energy and new beginnings for the year ahead.
 From moving furniture around to improve energy flow to placing auspicious plants to encourage luck, love and wealth, feng shui helps to create a harmonious, supportive environment where your wellness can thrive in 2021.